Smallholder innovation for resilience (SIFOR)

 But much agricultural biodiversity has been lost – and remaining pockets are being eroded by the spread of monocultures and other pressures.
 Despite their critical importance for adaptation, very little is being invested to sustain these areas of diversity to enable them to continue to evolve and co-evolve for climate adaptation through selection and breeding by farmers.

 What IIED did

-IIED is addressing these challenges through a five-year participatory action research project 'Smallholder innovation for resilience (SIFOR): Strengthening innovation systems for food security in the face of climate change', which forms part of a wider programme on biocultural heritage.
+IIED and partners are addressing these challenges through a five-year participatory action research project 'Smallholder innovation for resilience (SIFOR): Strengthening innovation systems for food security in the face of climate change', which forms part of a wider programme on biocultural heritage.

 We worked with 64 indigenous and traditional farming communities in areas vulnerable to climate change but rich in crop diversity.
 Through research facilitated by local partners, we are helping to identify, conserve and spread resilient crop varieties and related biocultural innovations for adaptation, including: